Drain Cleaning Tips »

 - After you have inserted the drum auger all the way into the drain, pull out the auger cable as you feed it back into the drum.
 It may take several attempts before the drain is unclogged.

 - Use extra caution when working on any plumbing fixture where chemical drain cleaners may have been used to avoid splashing liquid on yourself and surrounding areas.

-- Note that removing the toilet, checking for material stuck in the toilet trap, running a drain snake or sewer jetter through the drain opening in the floor, and then reinstalling the toilet is usually the most time-consuming option but might be necessary if no good, alternate drain opening can be found.
+- Note that removing the toilet, checking for material stuck in the toilet trap, running a drain snake through the drain opening in the floor, and then reinstalling the toilet is usually the most time-consuming option but might be necessary if no good, alternate drain opening can be found.